Hiking in Japan: My Favorite Hikes and Walks

 I highly recommend this hike (long but not technically difficult) to anyone visiting Yakushima.
 The variety of landscape scenery that the trail is home to is incomparably rich (thus the UNESCO Heritage status).
 This was one of the most picturesque hikes that I have done in Japan.
 I wrote a separate post about this hike – Hiking Mt.
 Miyanoura.

 Oirase Stream in Aomori – Tohoku

-Yakiyama and Magome Passes Along Iseji Route of Kumano Kodo
+Yakiyama and Magose Passes along Iseji Route of Kumano Kodo

-Two steep hikes along Shikoku Pilgrimage Route earning both temples the title of 難所 (nansyo – difficult place).
-The trails leading up to these two very atmospheric temples are also known as possibly the most scenic hikes along the famous pilgrimage route.
-Like many others, I hiked the two temples on the same day consecutively, Kakurunji – Temple 20 and Tairyuji – Temple 21 under rainy weather.
-I had no complaints as the rain made the forest even more atmospheric and since the both trails almost entirely follow a forest route, with the cover offered by the trees, I was not much impacted by the rain.
-More about these two hikes and other Shikoku hikes in my Walking Shikoku post.
+Two steep hikes along the Shikoku Pilgrimage Route earned both temples the title of 難所 (nansyo – difficult place).
+The trails leading up to these two atmospheric temples are also known as possibly the most scenic hikes along the famous pilgrimage route.
+Like many others, I hiked the two temples on the same day, Kakurunji – Temple 20 and Tairyuji – Temple 21 on a rainy day.
+I had no complaints as the rain made the forest even more atmospheric.
+I wrote more about these two trails in my Walking Shikoku post.